-Pressing the MENU key opens a secondary menu that allows you to specify the following offside line settings:
+Press the MENU key to open the secondary menu and specify the following offside line settings:

 Setting Description Pause duration Time (in frames) between the train or clip is paused and the offside line mark is displayed.
 Fade in/out duration Duration (in frames) of the fading effect on the IN and OUT points of the offside sequence.
 Preroll duration Preroll (in seconds) before the offside sequence automatically defined as a cue when the sequence is saved.